Integralist/Blog-Posts/2012-01-04-Beginners-guide-to-AMD-and-RequireJS.md

 The best way to learn it is to use it.
 Try out some of the basic structural changes to get yourself used to architecting your apps in a modular fashion, and then just go for it!

-I’ve covered RequireJs here, but I’ve heard good things about [@unscriptable](http://twitter.com/unscriptable)’s Curl loader ([https://github.com/unscriptable/curl](https://github.com/unscriptable/curl)) so I’d recommend checking that out too.
+I’ve covered RequireJS here, but I’ve heard good things about [@unscriptable](http://twitter.com/unscriptable)’s Curl loader ([https://github.com/unscriptable/curl](https://github.com/unscriptable/curl)) so I’d recommend checking that out too.

 Links/Reference Material
 ------------------------